A recent study from Ohio State University revealed that using jargon had two disastrous effects:

 Writers and marketers are told things like “be concise” or “simplify this” all the time.
 It’s marketing 101 stuff.
 But what that actually means is ironically a little unclear.

-Here’s what it actually means to be concise and make things simple.
+Here’s what it actually means to have simple marketing language.

 Imagine that your audience knows a lot less about your subject than you do.